github/rest-api-docs-md/orgs/{org}/personal-access-token-requests/get.md

 - `permission` (string): The permission to use to filter the results.
 - `last_used_before` (string): Only show fine-grained personal access tokens used before the given time.
 This is a timestamp in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format: `YYYY-MM-DDTHH:MM:SSZ`.
 - `last_used_after` (string): Only show fine-grained personal access tokens used after the given time.
 This is a timestamp in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format: `YYYY-MM-DDTHH:MM:SSZ`.

+## Operation Description

+Lists requests from organization members to access organization resources with a fine-grained personal access token.

+Only GitHub Apps can use this endpoint.